 See also -- St. Michael Church, Keshena, Wisconsin, in Marquette's Guide to Catholic Records about Native Americans in the United States.

 Scope and Content

-The collection includes the interviews in two sound formats: micro and audio cassettes.
+The collection includes the interviews in three sound formats: micro and audio cassettes, and wav files.
 A photocopy of the dissertation is included in the collection.

 One interview is restricted until 2021.